Finding a supervisor

 Students should first discuss with their supervisor or other contacts in their department their interest in pursuing a research placement to gain a sense of existing collaborative relationships with the partner and to gauge the potential of finding a host supervisor.
 In some cases, you may find that someone can write an introduction for you to a potential supervisor that you have identified.

 Taking part in a Global Fellows Programme is a great way to develop your network at our partner institutions.
-If you have taken part in a Global Fellows Programme, completing a research visit can be a great way to continue to grow your network at one of Imperial's partner institutions.
+If you are a previous Global Fellows Programme participant, undertaking a research visit is an opportunity to build on those connections.

 If you identify an academic or group which you think might be suitable for a placement, you should contact them directly to see if they would be willing to host you during the placement period.